fossabot/BotNET/README.md

 longpoll = VkLongPoll(vk_session)
 ```

 Next you need to specify your "VKontakte" id.
-To find it you need go to your page and copy numbers after "id"
+To find it you need go to your page and copy numbers after "id" in link

 Example:
 ```